Welcome to the Hardy Plant Society East Yorkshire Group Website

 Welcome to the website for the East Yorkshire Group of the Hardy Plant Society!

-The site is a ‘work in progress’ for now so if you have any suggestions, or would like us to consider adding in additional items, please do let us know.
+The site is still quite new; if you have any suggestions, or would like us to consider adding in additional items, please do let us know.
 You can email us at: firstname.lastname@example.org.

 You can view all the site sections by scrolling down this page; eventually most pages will have separate sections as tabs at the top of this page.
 Below you will find this year’s speaker programme, the names of the current committee and some links that could be helpful; eventually we will have a library of pictures you will be able to access for your personal use.